AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 - _More generally, it has to be pointed out that the "hydro-storage" model implemented in Antares can be used to model "storable" resources quite different from actual hydro reserves: batteries, gas subterraneous stocks, etc._

-## More details on the "hydro-heuristic-policy" parameter
+## Details on the "hydro-heuristic-policy" parameter
 [//]: # (TODO: update this paragraph)
 _**This section is under construction**_